 In contrast to the “How much do I need to start investing?” question, the “Am I ready to invest?” question is one I don’t get asked as often as I should do.

-To preface this post, I should note that I’m not a financial advisor (I’m an investment manager), and per the disclaimer at the bottom of all my posts, you shouldn’t be taking this as financial advice.
+To preface this post, I should note that I’m not a financial advisor (I’m an investment manager) and you shouldn’t be taking this as financial advice.
+I don’t know you, or your financial situation.

-Most outlets for financial advice will advise you to create a budget as a first step, before even thinking about investing.
-But I disagree.
-Budgets are a pain in the arse to create and are usually produced using numbers that bear little resemblance to reality anyway.
-To be honest, there’s no point recommending something that everyone knows they should do, but nobody ever does.
+Budgets are a pain in the arse to create, maintain, and update, and are usually produced using numbers that bear little resemblance to reality anyway.
+There’s no point recommending something which nobody will do.

-My particular aversion to budgets stems from the fact that they make people feel judged and guilty for spending their own money.
-And this is one of the major reasons why nobody ever makes one.
-People trap themselves with the budgets that they’ve created, and start to fear spending more than their made-up number.
-They end up feeling guilty when they spend over their self-imposed limit.
+They also create a mindset where people feel judged and guilty for spending their own money, and I think this is one of the major reasons why nobody ever makes one.
+People ensnare themselves in the budgets that they’ve created, and feel pangs of guilt for spending more than some fictional number.

 So knowing how much you spend, and what you spend it on should be the first step before investing.